 Then again, as much as Hill is passionate about being in front of the camera, his love for writing and being behind it grows founder.
 He’s currently stretching his creativity in a production written and directed by Hill himself entitled “Fatima,” a story centered around educating viewers on the in and outs of foster care and Alzheimers.

-At the age of 12, Hill began to fight the tough battle of depression.
-Fortunately, he took pride and gratefulness in allowing himself to get help, something others around him didn’t find evident, but he brought to the frontline.
+At the age of 12 Hill began to fight the tough battle of depression.
+Fortunately, he took pride and gratefulness in allowing himself to get help, something others around him didn’t find evident but he brought to the front line.
 “I think people just have to want the help they’re asking for.
-I got pretty honest about my struggle since September of last year, and up until January, I was on some form of medication to either help sleep, or to help level myself, and it’s never gotten that bad.
-And that speaks to movies and bookings not necessarily translating into a “happy life”.
+I got pretty honest about my struggle since September of last year and up until January, I was on some form of medication to either help sleep, or to help level myself and it’s never gotten that bad.
+That speaks to movies and bookings not necessarily translating into a “happy life”.
 Some people wake up and are blessed with everything they’ve asked for.
 Some people grew up with everything they’ve asked for and all they want is to book television shows and films, which is why many of my pears couldn’t understand what the hell I had a problem with.
 People say what they say, “Terayle might be crazy because he’s in therapy.”
 No, that’s not the case.
 I know God has me here for a purpose and I can’t be caught up in all the negativity in my head.
 When that happens, I can’t focus on my ultimate purpose, which is getting the help I need to accomplish what I’m here to do.